 - Rose Petal Vinegar (skip the cloves in the recipe when using for this)

 Tea: The tannic acid from tea is soothing for burns

 - Steep a large pot of very strong tea using 4 – 6 tea bags.
-Refrigerate until it’s cold then soak small towels in the tea and apply.
-Can also spray the cold tea on skin.
+Refrigerate until it’s cold then soak small towels in the tea and apply gently to skin.
+Can also spray the cold tea directly on body.
 The tea could stain the towels, you may not want to use your best.

 - Save used tea bags and apply (make sure to have bags at room temperature first).

 - Bathe in a cool bath with several tea bags in the water.

 - Soak small towels in milk then carefully apply the cool compresses to burned area.